HaithamHany/Deep-Learning-Venue-Classifier/README.md

 - Model persistence for reproducibility

 ## Dataset
-The dataset used is the MIT Indoor Scenes dataset, which contains images of 67 different indoor categories.
+The dataset used is the MIT Indoor Scenes dataset, which contains images of 67 different indoor categories (link: [Original Dataset](https://web.mit.edu/torralba/www/indoor.html)).
 For this project, a subset of 5 categories (Bedroom, Grocery, Office, Restaurant, and Station) is used.

-Download the MIT Indoor Scenes dataset and place it in the dataset directory.
-[Link to Dataset](https://web.mit.edu/torralba/www/indoor.html)
+The subset dataset can be found in the GitHub Repository: [Dataset](dataset/)

+A smaller test dataset with 5 images, one from each class can also be found in the GitHub Repository: [Test Dataset](dataset/Test)

 ## Project Structure
 The project includes the following files: